AdibOsmany/Courses/README.md

-# Hello!
+**Hello!**
 # I'm Adib Osmany.
+*Major: Computer Science*

+*School: Stevens Institute of Technology*

-*About: Looking to gain experience in the field of computer science, mainly focusing of software development.*
+*About: Looking to gain experience in software development.*

-# This is my github portfolio.
+# Welcome to my github portfolio!
 This portfolio contains most of my coding assignments, projects, and a couple of events I was apart of.
 <pre><code>
 Map:
 ├───Courses